folio-org/okapi/doc/guide.md

 the module and that `CMD` is either default settings or, preferably, empty.

-For all deployment types environment variables may be passed via the `env` property.
+For all deployment types, environment variables may be passed via the `env` property.
 This takes an array of objects specifying each environment variable.
-Each object has property `name`and `value` for environment variable name and value respectively.
+Each object has property `name` and `value` for environment variable name and value respectively.

 When launching a module, a TCP listening port is assigned.
 The module